Ganesh-S7/project-5/README.md

-NETFLIX Front-end clone using HTML , CSS , JavaScript and API.
+NEXFLIX Front-end clone using HTML , CSS , JavaScript and API.